About Big Spike

 The members of Big Spike all seem to be drawn to the same elements in country music.
 They all have a great appreciation and respect for the earlier groups in country and bluegrass music, like The Blue Sky Boys, the Delmore Brothers, and the Louvin Brothers, and the early incarnations of Bill Monroe's Bluegrass Boys, Jimmie Martin's Sunny Mountain Boys, and Flatt & Scruggs.
 Country music through the 1950's didn't distinguish bluegrass from C&W; it was all just "country music", so doing a Webb Pierce or a George Jones song bluegrass style, as Big Spike often does, fits right in with the tradition.

 The band aims to recreate a sound that is long gone from country music, a sound closer to the honky tonk and early bluegrass sound of the 50's than it is to what's played in Nashville today.
-With two excellent fiddle players in the band, they often revert to the full, twin fiddle sound that was an integral part of early country.
 Their choice of material reflects their appreciation of the great country and bluegrass singers of the past.

 They set themselves apart from many newer bands by their love for the songs of an earlier era, especially the sounds of the classic "brother duets" of the thirties, forties and fifties.
 To a repertoire that draws from the Louvins and the Delmore Brothers, the Blue Sky Boys, Flatt and Scruggs, Red Allen, Bill Monroe and the Stanley Brothers, they add their own classic-sounding original songs.